DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChat/1 Configuration/typingUsers.md

 An array of users who are currently typing.

 ---
-The following image shows messages that appear when a single or multiple users are typing:
+The following image displays messages that appear when a single user or multiple users are typing:

 ![Messages that display the number of users typing](/images/Chat/typing-users.png)